nasuni-labs/nasuni-dashboards/README.md

     sudo mv /etc/telegraf/telegraf.conf /etc/telegraf/telegraf.conf.bak
     ```

-2. Download [telegraf.conf](telgegraf.conf) from Nasuni Labs and copy it to /etc/telegraf/telegraf.conf
+2. On your computer, download [telegraf.conf](telegraf.conf) from Nasuni Labs, open it in a text editor, select all, and copy the contents to your clipboard.

-3. Customize telegraf.conf for your environment.
+3. Open vi and paste the contents from step 2, customizing the values for the sections below

     ```shell
     sudo vi /etc/telegraf/telegraf.conf